chamodisamaraweera/chamodisamaraweera/README.md

 - 👋 Hi, I’m @chamodisamaraweera
-- 👀 I’m interested in Business Analysis and RPA
+- 👀 I’m interested in Business Analysis, Data Science and RPA
 - 🌱 I’m currently learning Power automation and business analysis
 - 💞️ I’m looking to collaborate on Business analysis projects
 - 📫 How to reach me: You can reach me via email at chamodinisansala0926@gmail.com